pwnlandia/mhn/README.md

     mhn-uwsgi                        RUNNING    pid 29911, uptime 0:18:41
     mnemosyne                        RUNNING    pid 28173, uptime 0:30:08

-### Manual Password Reset

-If email based password resets are not working for you, here is another method.

-    $ cd $MHN_HOME
-    $ source env/bin/activate
-    $ cd server
-    $ python manual_password_reset.py
-    Enter email address: YOUR_USER@YOUR_SITE.com
-    Enter new password:
-    Enter new password (again):
-    user found, updating password

-### Deploying honeypots with MHN

-MHN was designed to make scalable deployment of honeypots easier.
-Here are the steps for deploying a honeypot with MHN:

-1. Login to your MHN server web app.
-2. Click the "Deploy" link in the upper left hand corner.
-3. Select a type of honeypot from the drop down menu (e.g. "Ubuntu 12.04 Dionaea").
-4. Copy the deployment command.
-5. Login to a honeypot server and run this command as root.
-6. That's it!

-### Integration with Splunk and ArcSight

-hpfeeds-logger can be used to integrate MHN with Splunk and ArcSight.
-Installation below.

-#### Splunk

-    cd /opt/mhn/scripts/
-    sudo ./install_hpfeeds-logger-splunk.sh

-This will log the events as key/value pairs to /var/log/mhn-splunk.log.
-This log should be monitored by the SplunkUniveralForwarder.

-#### Arcsight

-    cd /opt/mhn/scripts/
-    sudo ./install_hpfeeds-logger-arcsight.sh

-This will log the events as CEF to /var/log/mhn-arcsight.log

 ### Running MHN Behind a Proxy

 For each of the files below, make sure the proxy settings are added (and obviously change the user/pass/domain/port)